MrBHerring/Project1AndGit/README.md

 -Find the overall rates for an entire country and a specific state and use line plots to visualize the diseases present.
 -Finally, explain the findings within this project and discuss how adjusted weekly reports affect calculating rates per population for diseases.

-Motivation?:
+# Reasons for project implementation

-To become a data scientist, one must learn the basics.
-Learning how to analyze, visualize, and interpret data are critical set of skills for a data scientist to learn.
+To learn how to analyze, visualize, and interpret data; which are critical skills for a data scientist to learn.
-Furthermore, analyzing vaccination data is a real-world problem that is relevant to raising awareness of how impactful diseases can be along with their spreading within different regions over time.
+To understand how analyzing vaccination data is a real-world problem; in this case, this problem raises awareness of how impactful diseases can be along with their spreading within different regions over time.